Not Your Mother’s Sloppy Joes

 - Garnish with any or all of the suggestions above and enjoy!
 The turkey sloppy Joes will be good on the day it is made, but it will be even better the next day

 - Garam masala can be either the usual North Indian garam masala or Kerala garam masala or your favorite curry powder.
-You can also do a quick substitute with this combination: 1/2 tsp coriander, 1/4 teaspoon cumin, 1/4 ground cardamom, 1/8 tsp cinnamon, and a big pinch of cloves.
+You can also do a quick substitute with this combination: 1/2 teaspoon coriander, 1/4 teaspoon cumin, 1/4 ground cardamom, 1/8 teaspoon cinnamon, and a big pinch of cloves.

 - I have kept the amount of oil in the recipe to a minimum.
 To keep the spices or meat from sticking to the bottom of the pan, keep a glass of water by the stove, and add a tablespoon as needed.